 Bad hiring choices can be more than just an inconvenience – they can also cost your company a lot of money and time.
 Not only is it important you ask the right questions, (that’s a whole separate topic) as a recruiter it’s also important you get your interviewing technique right.
 This will make the interviewing process more effective and will assist in positively representing your business.

 As interviewing is essentially an information gathering process, the way you interview will help to get the best sense of a person, and if done correctly can be a strong indicator for how the candidate will perform on the job.
-Harrison Human Resources share some techniques to help get the best out of the candidates you are interviewing in our latest post.

 1. Build a Rapport – It’s important to be welcoming, friendly and do whatever you can to make candidates feel at ease when they arrive.
 Whether it’s offering a glass of water or just small talk before the interview begins, if there is any way you can help candidates relax it should be done.
 This will take some stress out of the process and encourage the best from each applicant.